ErikEJ/EntityFramework6PowerTools/README.md

 When right-clicking a project, the following menu function is available:
 1. Customize Reverse Engineer Templates

-If you are looking for Reverse Engineeering tools, I recommend using the ["Code First from Database" feature](http://www.entityframeworktutorial.net/code-first/code-first-from-existing-database.aspx) that is included with the standard Visual Studio tooling for EF 6.
+If you are looking for Reverse Engineering tools, I recommend using the ["Code First from Database" feature](http://www.entityframeworktutorial.net/code-first/code-first-from-existing-database.aspx) that is included with the standard Visual Studio tooling for EF 6.

-A MSDN article about the tool is [available here](https://msdn.microsoft.com/en-us/data/jj593170)

 # Preview of EF6 SQL Server provider based on Microsoft.Data.SqlClient